perslev/U-Time/README.md

 # U-Sleep

-The U-Sleep repository stores code for training and evaluating the U-Sleep sleep staging model.
-This repository builds upon and significantly extends our [U-Time](https://github.com/perslev/U-Time) repository, published at NeurIPS 2019 [[1]](#utime_ref).
-In the following, we will use the term *U-Sleep* to denote the resilient high frequency sleep staging model currently in review [[2]](#usleep_ref), and *U-Time* to denote this repository of code used to train and evaluate U-Sleep.
+Code for configuring, training and evaluating the resilient, high-frequnecy sleep staging model, *U-Sleep*.

 ## Contents